A short clip of VHS tracking noise created in After Effects. Feel free to download and use in your own project.

 Our aim is to keep growing this resource of free video content as long as we can.
-Please credit the Enchanted Media website (www.enchanted.media) in your work so we can continue to provide even more free After Effects templates and video assets.
+Please credit the Enchanted Media website (www.enchanted.media) in your work so we can continue to provide even more free video templates and effects.

 We’ve picked out some fantastic free VHS videos from Adobe Stock.
 Click the thumbnails to take you to the downloads.